kubestellar/kubestellar/environments/dev-env/docs/example_stages.md

 NB: you can also explore others stages (e.g., 1, 2 or 3) described [here](https://docs.kcp-edge.io/docs/coding-milestones/poc2023q1/example1/).

-It creates the following components:
+It creates/deploys the following components:

--  The infrastructure and the edge service provider workspace and lets that react to the inventory
+-  kcp with kcp-playground and edge-syncer plugins
--  Two workloads, called “common” and “special” and in response to each EdgePlacement, the edge scheduler creates the corresponding SinglePlacementSlice object.
+-  kcp-edge controllers: edge-scheduler, mailbox-controller and placement-translator
--  The placement translator reacts to the EdgePlacement objects in the workload management workspaces
+-  two kind clusters: “florin” and “guilder”, each running a edge-syncer
--
+-  five workspaces: one edge server provider workspace, two inventory management workspaces, two workload management workspaces

 NB: if you're using a macOS, you may see pop-us messages similar to the one below while deploying kcp-edge: